 24. Have you had any other interviews recently?

-If the interview has been going great you want to know the type of competition your up against.
+A great question if the interview has been going great and you want to know the type of competition your up against.

-By probing for where the have interview recently it will give you a better timeline on if you should act quickly and extend a job offer.
+By probing for where the candidate has interviewed recently.
+You can establish better timeline on if you should act quickly and extend a job offer.

 25. Do you have any questions for me?